samereberlin/LibroJS/README.md

 ## Page transitions:
-The soft/basic page transition "fade" is enabled by default, but if you need to set a different one, use _WebApp.setDefaultTransition('transitionType')_ function API.
+The soft/basic page transition "fade" is enabled by default, but if we need to set a different one, we can use _WebApp.setDefaultTransition('transitionType')_ function API.
 The available transition types are:
 - 'fade' (which is the soft/basic default page transition);
 - 'pop' (which simulates the "pop" appearing effect);
 - 'flip' (which simulates the "flip" forward effect);